pietervdvn/MapComplete/Docs/Layers/artwork.md

-The question is  *Does this bench have an inscription?<div class='subtle text-lg'>E.g. on a mounted plaque, in the backrest, ...</div>*
+The question is  *Does this bench have an inscription?*

 This rendering asks information about the property  [inscription](https://wiki.openstreetmap.org/wiki/Key:inscription)